Family Caregivers: Just How Burnt Out Are You?

 Sign up for delivery services such as pharmacy delivery, GrubHub, and Instacart.

-The more you can find ways to make your caregiving time more effective, the more you can find the time you need to rest.
-With so many affordable delivery services these days, try outsourcing some of your regular tasks.
-Let someone else pick up your loved one’s prescription, have their favorite meal from their favorite restaurant delivered, or just plain avoid the stress of the grocery store parking lot.
-While these services may charge a small fee, it’s often worth it, just to make your life easier.
+For example, delivery services can pick up your loved one’s prescriptions or deliver their favorite meal while saving you the stress of the grocery store parking lot.
+Although these services may charge a small fee, it’s often worth the cost to make your life easier.
 Additionally, be sure to check with local agencies and senior organizations that might provide these services for free.

-Explore other community services that can step in to assist your loved one, such as senior transportation services.
+Explore other community services that can assist your loved one, such as senior transportation services.

 Your loved one may live in a place where senior services can step in to provide support.
-Call their local senior services department to inquire about senior transportation services, medical equipment rentals, or other services that could help your loved one and yourself.
+Call the local senior services department to inquire about senior transportation services, medical equipment rentals, or other services that could help your loved one and yourself.

 Schedule respite care services.